icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [NativeScript](https://docs.nativescript.org) - Provides platform APIs directly to the JavaScript runtime (with strong types) for a rich TypeScript development experience.
 * [Strich](https://docs.strich.io/angular-integration-guide.html) - A JavaScript library for real-time, multi-format barcode scanning directly in the web browser.
 * [stream-chat-angular](https://github.com/GetStream/stream-chat-angular) - Angular Chat SDK ➜ Stream Chat.
 Build a chat app with ease.
-* [foblex2D](https://github.com/siarheihuzarevich/foblex2D) - An Angular library for 2D geometric computations, providing classes and utilities for manipulating points, lines, vectors, rectangles, arcs, and transformations.
-Used in `Foblex Flow` for 2D geometric operations.
+* [foblex2D](https://github.com/siarheihuzarevich/foblex2D) - Angular library for 2D geometry with utilities for points, lines, vectors, shapes, and transformations, used in `Foblex Flow`.
 * [ng-storyblok](https://github.com/geometricpanda/ng-storyblok) - A simple way to integrate [Storyblok](https://www.storyblok.com/) into your Angular application.
 * [ngx-wagmi](https://github.com/thanhhoa214/ngx-wagmi) - An essential toolkit to connect your Angular app to the Blockchain, bringing powerful wallet and contract interactions to your fingertips.
-* [Otter](https://github.com/AmadeusITGroup/otter) - A highly modular framework whose goal is to provide a common platform to accelerate and facilitate the development on Angular web applications.
-It is split into several units to cover different aspects of these applications (localization, testing, customization, etc.).
-Also, to customize an application, metadata can be extracted from the application source code and injected into a CMS to manage dynamic configuration.
+* [Otter](https://github.com/AmadeusITGroup/otter) - Highly modular Angular framework with units for localization, testing, customization, and CMS-driven dynamic configuration.
 * [HyperFormula](https://hyperformula.handsontable.com/guide/integration-with-angular.html#demo) - A headless spreadsheet built in TypeScript, serving as both a parser and evaluator of spreadsheet formulas.
 It can be integrated into your browser.
-* [fusio-sdk-javascript-angular](https://github.com/apioo/fusio-sdk-javascript-angular) - This SDK library provides a flexible way to build Angular apps using [Fusio](https://www.fusio-project.org/) as a backend.
-It is used by many Fusio related apps, i.e. the [backend](https://github.com/apioo/fusio-apps-backend) and [developer](https://github.com/apioo/fusio-apps-developer) app.
+* [fusio-sdk-javascript-angular](https://github.com/apioo/fusio-sdk-javascript-angular) - This SDK enables Angular apps to integrate with [Fusio](https://www.fusio-project.org/), used by projects like the [backend](https://github.com/apioo/fusio-apps-backend) and [developer](https://github.com/apioo/fusio-apps-developer).
 * [limitless-angular](https://github.com/limitless-angular/limitless-angular) - A collection of powerful Angular libraries designed to enhance the Angular ecosystem and help developers build better applications with a focus on `Sanity.io` integration.
-* [angular-rsocket](https://github.com/saleweaver/angular-rsocket) - This service allows you to easily connect to an [RSocket](https://rsocket.io/) server, handle streams and messages, and manage authentication tokens flexibly via a token provider.
+* [angular-rsocket](https://github.com/saleweaver/angular-rsocket) - Connect to an [RSocket](https://rsocket.io/) server, handle streams/messages, and manage tokens via a provider.
 * [Bit](https://bit.dev/docs/angular-introduction/) -  Leverage Bit to build composable software.
 * [angular-twitter-timeline](https://github.com/mustafaer/angular-twitter-timeline) - Angular Public Twitter Timeline Widget.
 * [ngx-signalr-websocket](https://github.com/yurivoronin/ngx-signalr-websocket) - A lightweight ASP.NET SignalR client for Angular.